raygun101/MarkupKit/README.md

 These methods support the declaration of styled table view instances in markup and are discussed in more detail later.

-For example, the following markup declares a plain table view containing three rows labeled "Row 1", "Row 2", and "Row 3", all of which appear in a single default section:
+For example, the following markup declares a plain `LMTableView` containing three rows labeled "Row 1", "Row 2", and "Row 3".
+All of the rows appear in a single unlabeled section, which is created by default:

     <LMTableView style="plainTableView">
         <UITableViewCell textLabel.text="Row 1"/>